perak/kitchen-site/files/getting_started.md

 ...
 ```

 In this example jumbotron will be shown at home page.
-Properties `"title"`, `"text"`, `"button\_title"` and `"button\_route"` are specific to the component of type `"jumbotron"`.
+Properties `title`, `text`, `button_title` and `button_route` are specific to the component of type `jumbotron`.

 ### Markdown component

-The easiest way to add formated content into pages is to write text with <a href="http://daringfireball.net/projects/markdown/" target="_blank">markdown</a>, save it into separate a file and then insert thee component of type `"markdown"` into your page.
+The easiest way to add formated content into pages is to write text with <a href="http://daringfireball.net/projects/markdown/" target="_blank">markdown</a>, save it into separate a file and then insert thee component of type `markdown` into your page.

 A page object with the `markdown` component should look like this: